 I would like my project/performance to be presented as part of the One City One Pride Arts Festival (Pride Month celebration).
 When is the One City One Pride Arts Festival?

-The 2016 One City One Pride Arts Festival will be held May 22, 2016 (Harvey Milk Day) – June 30, 2017.
+The 2016 One City One Pride Arts Festival will be held May 22, 2017 (Harvey Milk Day) – June 30, 2017.
 Organizations interested in presenting projects/performances during the festival should apply for funding through the One City One Pride Arts Festival Grant program.
-For more information on the One City One Pride Arts Festival contact Michael Che, Arts Coordinator at (323) 848-6377 or email mche@weho.org.
+For more information on the One City One Pride Arts Festival contact Michael Che, Arts Coordinator at mche@weho.org.

 Can I apply for a grant this year, even though I received funding last year?

 If you received either a City Arts Project Grant or Cultural Resource Development Grant last year, you do not need to reapply for 2017, as you were recommended for two years of funding through the City Arts Project Grant or three years of funding for the Cultural Resource Development Grant.
-If you applied for and received funding through one of the other grant programs, you are eligible you reapply.
+If you applied for and received funding through one of the other grant programs, you are eligible to reapply.

 Does the Arts and Cultural Affairs Commission fund individuals?